rvarago/rvarago.github.io/_posts/2020-05-18-haunting-bugs-with-phantom-types.md

 That's pretty much the reason why we call them phantom types, their type-parameters don't manifest in the type itself with no meaning at the "value-level", they are rather used only at the "type-level".
 At first sight, we could simply strip `T` off and nothing would change.

+> The sole purpose of phantom types is to help the type-checker during static analysis.

 Instead of declaring member-variables of type `T`, the real purpose of `T` is to encode extra-information into `X<T>` that will only be used at the type-level during type-checking as part of the larger compilation process.
 Such information gives enough power to the type-checker, so it can enforce what the protocol expects.

 Armed with phantom types, we can start re-writing our SQL query example: